GavJam80/Hackathon1/README.md

 The grading mode was designed with adults in mind, with the quiz terminating once an incorrect asnwer is given.

 Unlike the training mode which offers feedback but allows the user to complete the quiz regardless of an incorect answer being given, the grading mode was desinged to encourage focus, attention and memorization through 'higher stakes' gaming (immediete termination and a 'loss of progress' in that particular game round).

+The player is given a visual belt award in desktop mode.

 ## Objectives